Kimono Draggin'

 Kimono Draggin' are an American prog-punk band formed in 2003 from New Haven, Connecticut.
-The lineup consists of Joseph Nolan (Guitar, vocals), Yossi Hatton (Bass, vocals), and Chris Swirski (Drums, vocals).
+The lineup consists of Joseph Nolan (Guitar, vocals), Joshua Hatton (Bass, vocals), and Chris Swirski (Drums, vocals).
 Their version of progressive rock is strongly influenced by bands of the 1970s and 1980s including The Stooges, The Mothers of Invention, Talking Heads and Minutemen.
 As Patrick Ferrucci quotes, "It’s party rock with an edge and an intelligence.
 There’s wit and wildness just swimming around in Kimono’s music".
 Mark Suppanz of The Big Takeover describes the music as "...noisy, souped-up rock saturated with a healthy dose of reckless abandon and a raw, unpolished and in-your-face sound".

 History

-Kimono Draggin' formed out of the ashes of several New Haven based indie bands.
+Kimono Draggin' was formed by members of several New Haven–based indie bands.
 Upon recording their 5-song demo, titled "The Essence of Dik Chin", they began writing a rock opera that instead evolved into a script for a chopsocky mockumentary television series.
 The script saw the 3 musicians as moonlighting students of a martial art called Dik Chin.
 The story combined the band's jangly art rock with a healthy dose of humor and b-movie action.
 A&E Network Production Assistant, Aurelio Muraca (Nanny 911, Trading Spouses) had seen the band play in Danbury, CT and had heard the band was writing a show.
 After several meetings it was decided the show wouldn't come to fruition due to lack of writing interest on the band's behalf.
 More focused on their love of music, Kimono Draggin' pushed forward performing their own brand of Progressive rock to eccentric audiences across New England.

 In early 2005, the trio recorded their first LP, "My Summer in Paris" with producer/engineer Scott Amore (of The Butterflies of Love).
 They supported their self-released album by touring extensively, playing historic rock venues such as the Knitting Factory and CBGB.
 The album received a lengthy, obscure review on Allmusic by Eugene Chadbourne and was criticized by many for its explicit lyrical content.
 As stated by Chadbourne in the review, "Little bits of his [Nolan's] lyrics crest to the top of the jam on golden surfboards, glowing with the essence of sheer stupidity that rock & roll thrives on."